 Make a couple of small holes in each of the dried limes.

-Add cooked kidney beans, dried limes and fried herbs to the meat.
+Add cooked kidney beans, dried limes (dried limes give great flavour to the stew) and fried herbs to the meat.
 Add 4 cups of water, season with salt and pepper.
-Cover the pot with a lid and simmer for 40 minutes.
+Cover the pot with a lid and simmer for 40-50 minutes.

 Taste and adjust the seasoning before serving.